Apr 10, 2026

 Your loan is almost paid off

-Here's how to get a personal loan to refinance your existing loan.
+Here's what you'll need and the steps to follow to get a personal loan to refinance your existing loan.

 1. Check your loan agreement to see if you have a prepayment penalty.
 If so, decide whether it's worth paying.